dmadera0/spa_test_website/README.md

 **Serenity Spa & Wellness** is a fictional business created for portfolio demonstration.

 This code is open for reference and learning.
-If you adapt it for your own project, a credit in the README or comments is appreciated but not required.
+Credit appreciated but not required.

 ```
-Inspired by: Serenity Spa & Wellness Demo
+Built with: HTML5, CSS3, Vanilla JavaScript, Node.js
-Built with: HTML5, CSS3, Vanilla JavaScript
+Auth:       AWS Cognito + Google OAuth 2.0
-Deployed on: AWS S3 + CloudFront
+Deployed:   AWS S3 + CloudFront + Lambda + API Gateway
 ```

 ---